 Home schooled students: Students who have been home schooled must provide transcripts and/or GED scores (if available).
 Students not having either of these documents must contact the Office of Admissions and Records.

 Students must take any necessary placement exams.
 Transfer-related questions can be discussed with an IVCC Counselor.

 Home schooled students who wish to enroll in any courses before their official completion of high school curriculum must follow the same process as listed above.

-Exceptional circumstances may be reviewed by petitioning the Associate Vice President for Student Services.
+Exceptional circumstances may be reviewed by petitioning the Vice President for Student Services.
 The form for appeal is available in the Counseling Center and the Admissions Office.

 A Guide to Enrollment

 All students who wish to enroll at Illinois Valley Community College must submit a completed New Student Enrollment Form.
 The completed form must be returned by mail or in person to:

 Forms are available at area high schools, from IVCC's Admissions Office or online at www.ivcc.edu/apply/.